kota7/pypacktest/docs/index.md

 ## Edit `__init__.py`

 We can leave `__init__.py` file empty.
-The most important job that this file does is to tell python that the folder is a package.
+The most important job of this file is to tell python that the folder is a package.
 But it can do other jobs too.

 When a package is imported, `__init__.py` is run.
-To see this, let's add the following (meaningless) command to the file.
+To see this, let's edit the file as follows.

 *\_\_init\_\_.py*